 Refer to Section 13 for the positive and negative impacts identified for the proposed project.
-A detailed assessment of the positive and negative impacts associated with the project will be developed and included in the specialist studies reports and incorporated into the EIA/ EMPr Report.
+A detailed assessment of the positive and negative impacts associated with the project will be developed and included in the EIA/ EMPr Report.

 16 Possible mitigation measures that could be applied and the level of risk